-- Commonwealth Games 2014: Greg Rutherford thrilled with gold
+- Commonwealth Games 2014: Tom Daley storms to gold

 Sir Chris Hoy backs Bradley Wiggins to win track gold for GB